kienle1819/wordpress-with-caddy-server/README.md

 # Wordpress with Caddy Server
- A docker-composed platform for running WordPress with a Caddy server
+ Quickly deploy WordPress with a Caddy server using Docker.

 ## Getting Started

 To get your WordPress installation running follow these simple steps.